cloud-native-toolkit/terraform-gitops-cp-db2/README.md

 # Starter kit for a Terraform GitOps module
-Module to provision a gitops repo with the resources necessary to provision a DB2OLTP on DB2 instance in Cloud Pak for Data.
+Module to provision a gitops repo with the resources necessary to provision a DB2 in Cloud Pak for Data.

 ## Software dependencies